On this page

 My preferred path is to use a paid site first to gather context — location history, address connections, likely county — then confirm the details through the court or county source once I know where to look.
 That tends to be much faster than bouncing from one public website to the next with only a name and a rough location.

-3. Use a broader search when the location is uncertain
+Use a broader aggregator when location is uncertain

 I never rely on a name by itself.
 I compare age, city, relatives, and timing before treating a result as confirmed.
 The more common the name, the more important this step is — and the more likely it is that slowing down here saves time later.

 A search that comes back empty is not the same as a clean history.
-I have seen this pattern enough times that I always flag it: many states are actively expunging older or non-violent convictions under clean slate legislation, which means a state-level criminal repository can show nothing while civil court dockets in the same jurisdiction still carry related records — restraining orders, civil judgments, or traffic violations that were never sealed.
+Many states are actively expunging older or non-violent convictions under clean slate legislation, which means a state-level criminal repository can show nothing while civil court dockets in the same jurisdiction still carry related records — restraining orders, civil judgments, or traffic violations that were never sealed.
 When an official criminal result looks unusually sparse, I check civil sources in the same county before drawing any conclusions.

 The most common reason searches fail